 Symptoms of gout – a comprehensive guide to understanding the signs of gout in seniors

-Feeling of warmth in the affected area
+The feeling of warmth in the affected area

 The affected area becomes tender, along with redness